Data Engineering Staff Augmentation: A 2026 Playbook

 Buy augmentation for execution under your system.
 Don’t buy it to compensate for the absence of a system.

-Most RFPs for data engineering staff augmentation are weak.
-They ask for resumes, rate cards, and generic platform logos.
-That’s how buyers end up choosing on price and regretting it later.
+Most RFPs for data engineering staff augmentation ask for resumes, rate cards, and generic platform logos - which is how buyers end up choosing on price and regretting it later.
+The criterion that actually predicts success is embedded delivery fit: can this team work inside your standards, your reviews, and your incident process from week one.

 What your RFP must force vendors to prove